Company Incorporation in Singapore? Now is the Right Time for It

-The easy access to funding, excellent infrastructure, reliable communication networks, air & sea links are integral to the success of any business including the startups.
+The easy access to startup funding, excellent infrastructure, reliable communication networks, air & sea links is integral to the success of any business, including the startups.
 Singapore government has invested healthy in its startup ecosystem.
-It started with financing programs, incentives, and another initiative.
+It started with financing programs, incentives, and other initiative.
 Now, it has a number of accelerator and incubator programs to support its startup companies.

 Type of Businesses Entrepreneurs Can Register in Singapore

 Anyone above the age of 18 years or more can register a company in Singapore.
 The local, as well as foreigners, can own 100% shares of their companies.
 The foreigners need Employment or Entrepreneur Pass to work in Singapore.
 Following are the types of businesses the individual entrepreneurs can register in Singapore.

 - Private Limited Company (PLC)

 - Exempt Private Company (EPC)

 A sole proprietorship is the simplest form of business structure the entrepreneurs can register in Singapore.
 The expert advice to use it to conduct the business activities where the liability is at its minimum.

 - The business owner is the master of its own company.

 - A sole proprietorship is not a legal entity and has to depend on its owner for its identity.

 - The proprietor is fully responsible for the losses or debts of the sole proprietorship.